samu9/v-minesweeper/README.md

 * Leaderboard scores stored on [Google Firebase](https://firebase.google.com/)

 ## How to run
-1. Download or clone master
+1. Download or clone master and move to the folder
-2. Run `npm install` to install all dependancies
+2. Run the command `npm install` to install all dependancies
-3. Run `npm run build` to build the code
+3. Run the command `npm run build` to build the code
-4. In _dist/_ folder, launch _index.html_ (it must be launched on a HTTP server)
+4. In _dist/_ folder, launch _index.html_ (it must be launched on a HTTP server with root in _dist/_)

 Alternatively, run `npm run dev` and open a browser page to _localhost:8080_